Made World Tour

-The Made World Tour (stylized as MADE World Tour) was the second worldwide concert tour and ninth overall by South Korean boy band Big Bang, in support of their third Korean-language studio album Made (2016).
+The Made World Tour was the second worldwide concert tour and ninth overall by South Korean boy band Big Bang, in support of their third Korean-language studio album Made (2016).
 The tour began on April 25, 2015, and concluded on March 6, 2016, in Seoul, South Korea.
 It visited 15 countries including China, Japan, Australia, Mexico, and the United States.

 Background

 The tour was first announced on April 1, 2015, with the announcement of the first two concerts in Seoul on April 25 and 26.
 On April 16, the first trailer of the tour was released on YouTube.
 On April 27, the remainder of the Asian leg was revealed with a total of 30 shows.
 In July, nine shows were confirmed in Mexico, Australia, Canada, Taiwan and Macau.
 It was the first time for the group to visit Mexico, Australia, Canada and Macau.

 It was also revealed a highly acclaimed crew would be joining the tour, including LeRoy Bennett, Ed Burke, Gil Smith II, and Jonathan Lia.
 They previously worked with Beyoncé and Jay-Z on their On The Run Tour as well as with BigBang during their Alive Galaxy Tour.